pippim/pippim.github.io/programs/mserve.md

 - If the host was active less than 10 minutes ago, `nc` is run
 - If the host has been inactive for more than 10 minutes, `nmap` is run
 - After `nc` or `nmap` passes test, the music top directory is mounted
-- After the music top directory is mounted, it is validated
+- After mounting, **mserve** checks that artist subdirectories exist
-- After validation the test window can be closed
+- After validation, scroll up to review results
-- Until closing you can scroll up to review results
+- After review, click the *Close Test Results* button

 ### Sample *Synchronize Location* Test Host Video